-Day 10: After a final morning boat trip we’ll overland to the famed Danum Valley in Borneo’s heartland.
+Day 10: After a final morning of birding at Tabin, we’ll proceed overland to the famed Danum Valley in Borneo’s heartland.
 There is no doubt that Danum Valley represents one of the most important, not to mention magnificent, nature reserves in Asia.
 It is simply brimming with luxuriant forest and amazing wildlife, although, as with most lowland tropical rainforests, finding some of this elusive wildlife can be a challenge.
 En route to our lodge there is a chance for some good birding too.
 We’ll spend the next four nights at Borneo Rainforest Lodge, located on a bend in the Segama River, where the nights are cool and there is a notable absence of biting insects.
 This is one of the most delightful lodges in Asia, or anywhere for that matter, and there is the added bonus of some great wildlife viewing opportunities right on our doorstep.
 Night at Borneo Rainforest Lodge.

 Days 11-13: We’ll need every day here to find and enjoy the amazing array of birds in this wonderful area.
 We’ll spend much of our time birding along the quiet entrance road to the lodge, as well as entering the rainforest on the well-maintained trails in search of more elusive ground dwellers.

-The list of birds we’ll be searching for is impressive and exciting: Bat Hawk; Jerdon’s Baza; Crested Fireback; Great Argus; Pink-necked and Thick-billed Green-Pigeons; Blue-crowned Hanging-Parrot; Banded Bay Cuckoo; five species of malkoha; spectacular Diard’s and Red-naped Trogons; deep forest–dwelling Black-backed Dwarf and Rufous-collared Kingfishers; the totally bizarre Helmeted Hornbill; many species of barbet; Rufous Piculet; up to ten species of woodpecker; Blue-headed and Black-and-crimson Pittas - two of the most beautiful members of this notoriously difficult-to-see family; Green Broadbill; the endemic Black-throated Wren-babbler (Danum Valley is a babbler lover’s heaven!); the shy Crested Jay; Bornean Black Magpie; and Long-billed Spiderhunter, to name but a few.
+The list of birds we’ll be searching for is impressive and exciting: Bat Hawk; Jerdon’s Baza; Crested Fireback; Great Argus; Pink-necked and Thick-billed Green-Pigeons; Blue-crowned Hanging-Parrot; Banded Bay Cuckoo; five species of malkoha; spectacular Diard’s and Red-naped Trogons; deep forest–dwelling Black-backed Dwarf and Rufous-collared Kingfishers; the totally bizarre Helmeted Hornbill; many species of barbet; Rufous Piculet; up to ten species of woodpecker; Blue-headed and Black-and-crimson Pittas—two of the most beautiful members of this notoriously difficult-to-see family; Green Broadbill; the endemic Black-throated Wren-babbler (Danum Valley is a babbler lover’s heaven!); the shy Crested Jay; Bornean Black Magpie; and Long-billed Spiderhunter, to name but a few.

 On at least one evening we’ll take an extended night safari from the lodge along the entrance road in search of mammals and nightbirds.
 We usually encounter Sambar Deer, Giant Red Flying-Squirrel, and Buffy Fish-Owl, but there is always a possibility of some scarcer creatures such the unlikely-looking Malay Colugo, Bornean Tarsier, Banded Linsang, Gould’s and Large Frogmouths, Brown Wood-Owl, and Bornean Pygmy Elephant.
 Nights at Borneo Rainforest Lodge.

 Day 14: This morning we’ll cap off our birding at Danum Valley with an early morning stroll along the road and perhaps something incredibly rare and exciting.
-We’ll then drive back out through the forest and logging concession and eventually back to so-called civilization for our short return flight to KK.
+We’ll then drive back out through the forest and logging concession and eventually back to so-called civilization for our short return flight to Kota Kinabalu.
 This evening we’ll enjoy a farewell dinner together, where we’ll reflect on a fabulous trip to one of the world’s greatest birding destinations!
 Night at Kota Kinabalu.

 Day 15: Participants can depart from Kota Kinabalu any time this morning.